8go/TrezorSymmetricFileEncryption/README.md

   * Requires confirmation button click on Trezor device to perform decrypt operation.
   * For the paranoid there is now an option to encrypt the file(s) twice.
-    In any mode, the file is first AES encrypted on the PC with a key generated and en/decrypted by the Trezor device requiring a lick on the `Confirm` button of the Trezor.
+    In any mode, the file is first AES encrypted on the PC with a key generated and en/decrypted by the Trezor device requiring a click on the `Confirm` button of the Trezor.
 In the paranoid mode, the file is then encrypted a second time.
 This second encryption is done within the Trezor device and not on the PC, with no key ever touching the memory of the PC.